umesh-wagh/ChatBlogApp/README.md

 - [Acknowledgments](#acknowledgement)

 ## 🧐 About <a name = "about"></a>
-The weather application is made for every kind of user.
+The BlogChatApp application is made for every kind of user.
 It provides simplicity, reliability and good interface to the end user.
 The technologies are used in this project are HTML, CSS, and JavaScript.
-There are some key concepts in the project like API, API key, etc. JSON is used to read the data from the server and then fetch method is implemented in a project to access the various API parameters.
-I took almost 20 - 25 hrs to complete this project.
+This application conatins several guidance for the user to post the blog.
+The app also take the time in an account that when the blog is posted.
+I took almost 10 - 12 hrs to complete this project.
 Skill-Lync helped me that how to apply the JavaScript programming features in building a web application.

 ## 🏁 Getting Started <a name = "getting_started"></a>
 ### Prerequisites